-The human-made features include the plant; the transformer area; two substations (near the CCR landfill but not within the landfill); a plant runoff pond; and USACE levee near the CCR landfill.
-There are also transmission power line structures within the CCR landfill.
+Nearby human-made features onsite include the plant; the transformer area; two substations (near the CCR landfill but not within the landfill); a plant runoff pond; a coal pile runoff pond; and USACE levee near the CCR landfill.
+There are no other human-made features or events.
 There are no movements associated with these features and they do not impact the stability of the area.